jaredjdiaz/HTML-and-CSS/README.md

 # HTML-and-CSS
-Phase 2 of bootcamp preworkHTML and CSS
+Phase 2 of bootcamp prework HTML and CSS